Skip to content

 • Duplicate a template from the action menu (creates an independent copy).

 • Delete a template from the action menu.
-System default templates cannot be deleted.
+System Default templates cannot be deleted.

 Editing a template